chadwhitacre/openpath/2024/a-vision-for-software-commons/index.md

 Open Source does not dwindle further as pressure mounts.
 It can never truly die, of course, as long as two people exist who freely share their code with each other.
-But the ideal future—mine, anyway—is a thriving indy Open Source community, stewarded by foundations, coexisting alongside the large corporations and governments of our civilization.
+But the ideal future—mine, anyway—is a thriving indy Open Source community, stewarded by foundations, coexisting alongside the corporations and governments of our civilization.

 _That_ is the opportunity I see for [Software Commons](https://softwarecommons.com/).